hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

     `google_compute_disk`) to attach.

 * `image` - The image from which to initialize this disk.
+Either the full URL, a contraction of the form "project/name", the name of a Google-supported
+    [image family](https://cloud.google.com/compute/docs/images#image_families),
-Either the full URL, a contraction of the form "project/name", an [image family](https://cloud.google.com/compute/docs/images#image_families), or just a name (in which case the current project is used).
+    or simple the name of an image or image family (in which case the current project is used).

 * `auto_delete` - (Optional) Whether or not the disk should be auto-deleted.
     This defaults to true.
 Leave true for local SSDs.